gvwilson/sensibleadventures/nardica.md

 but without my tools..."
 He shrugged sadly.

 "What kind of tools?"
-Madi asked.
+Iffy asked.
 She had been about to slip away---as entertaining as it would have been to listen to some hard-luck try to con the Mrs. Sandhus, her uncle would almost certainly be awake and bellowing for her,